canonical/jaas-documentation/howto/manage-models.md

 alice: alice@canonical.com
 ```

-The file must include entries for the existing model owner, any users with model access and
+The file must include entries for:
+1. The existing model owner
+2. Any users with model access
-any users with access to offers hosted within the model.
-If any entries are missing, the
+3. any users with access to offers hosted within the model

-migration process will return an error indicating the missing users.
+If any entries are missing, the migration process will return an error indicating the missing users.
+The special string `everyone@external`, representing all users, should not be included in the mapping.

 You can use the `juju show-model <model-name>` command to see the users that have access to
 the model.